BushTrain460615/Jonnycat-Ports/README.md

 [Jonnycat Ports](https://jonnycatports.netlify.app)

 # WE NEED DEVELOPERS!!!
-if you're a coder or a port for linux or ios and android for haxe friay night funkin please contact me or put it in issues
+if you're a coder or a port for linux and  android for haxe friay night funkin please contact me or put it in issues

 # Note
 I build only with source code.

 # Schedual
-I do 3 ports every day!!!!
+I Do Daily Ports

+# How to open the mac the macOS application
+1. Right click the appliction until it says something like "unknow developer" click open
+2. You can play the game
+3. If this didn't help you this please watch this video https://www.youtube.com/watch?v=yJoSrBe7Tpg